GIScienceSteering/GIScienceInfo/docs/index.md

 title: GIScience Steering Committee
 ---
 ## About
 These pages are the home of the GIScience Steering Committee.
 They provide information about the [role](role.md), [membership](members.md) and [activities](activities.html) of the committee.
-They are hosted on GitHub, along with a repository containing information from previous conferences.
+They are hosted on GitHub.
+GIScience is a series of conferences, the most recent of which was held in 2023 in [Leeds, UK](https://giscience2023.github.io).